NSFivem/NSFivem/README.md

 ### **I own ND Development / ND Hosting**

-- 💻 We offer great ready servers to go!
-(Expanding to VPS's and Dedicated Servers VERY soon!)
-- 🖥️ Check us out here! https://ndhosts.com
-- 👨‍💻 Join the discord for more updates! https://discord.gg/ndhosts

 ## **ND Development: One of the largest fivem development shops!**

 - 💻 We offer a large variety of Developmnet services on FiveM all the way from the 100k or die community to the serios rp community